Professor-G/AstroDynamics/README.md

 ```

 # Documentation
-For technical details and an example of how to run the methods, check out the [Documentation](https://astrodynamics.readthedocs.io/en/latest/index.html).
+For technical details and excercises demonstrating how to run the methods, check out the [Documentation](https://astro-dynamics.readthedocs.io/en/latest/).

 # How to Contribute?